 “This approach avoids making short-term changes ahead of the outcome of the public consultation on the future of conversion rights conducted earlier this year… Further regulations on conversion rights may follow next year, depending on the outcome of the consultation”;

 Issues in relation to civil status are devolved.
-The Scottish Parliament could make changes to the status of civil partnership in Scotland.
+The Scottish Parliament can make changes to the status of civil partnership in Scotland.

 Following consultation, on 25 June 2019, the Scottish Government announced that a Bill would be introduced in the Scottish Parliament in the autumn to ensure that mixed sex couples and same sex couples have the same choices of marriage or civil partnership.